quartzmo/google-cloud-go/internal/postprocessor/librarian/design.md

 *   `.release-please-manifest-submodules.json`: `UpdateReleaseFiles` in `releaseplease.go` adds new modules to this manifest with a starting version of `0.0.0`.
 *   `go.work`: `generateModule` in `main.go` calls a command to add new modules to the `go.work` file.
 *   `release-please-config-yoshi-submodules.json`: `UpdateReleaseFiles` in `releaseplease.go` regenerates this file to include all modules.

+A limitation of the current Librarian model is its inability to safely handle concurrent updates to shared, repository-level files (e.g., `go.work`, `.release-please-manifest-submodules.json`).
+The generation process is isolated and not given the full repository context, in order to avoid merge conflicts if multiple generation processes attempt to modify the same shared file.
+While the post-processor has the technical ability to write to any location in the `/output` directory, its isolation prevents it from reading files from the repository.

 See [Risks - Updating Shared Files](TODO) below for more details.